 “A must-read before you become a mother”

-The things 1000 mums wish they knew before having their baby
+The things 1000 mums want YOU to know before you have your baby

 Matrescence is the transformation a woman goes through when she becomes a mother.
 Like adolescence (see the similarity in name?), matrescence physically, psychologically, emotionally and spiritually changes women.
 And like adolescence, we need to talk about it all, so women can be prepared for their journey into, and through, motherhood.

 I Wish Someone Had Told Me… is the best baby shower gift mothers can get.
-It arms moms-to-be and new mums with information that 1000 mothers from around the world wish they knew, before having their babies, to prepare and empower themselves for aspects of matrescence.
+It arms moms-to-be and new mums with information that 1000 mothers from around the world want you to know, before you have your baby, to prepare and empower you for aspects of matrescence.

 Because some things in labour, childbirth and early motherhood are just too gross, embarrassing or uncomfortable to share, many parents don’t find out the truth about what can, and often does happen to women until they go through it themselves.